LiyingCheng95/ArgumentPairExtraction/data/Paper_Info/README.md

-We also provide the original paper tile in `paper_info.txt`.
+We also provide the original paper titles in `paper_info.txt`.